 - Steinbrueck: Well, you might look at Seattle as a collection of historic neighborhoods some of which were in fact, cities.
-Columbia City, Georgetown, Ballard...
+Columbia City, Georgetown, Ballard.
 These were actual cities that were subsequently annexed by the city of Seattle, over time.
 And from that standpoint, Seattle's human, physical, and historic cultural assets are unique to our entire region.
 That's why it's so popular a place to live.
 We are not the west side of a subdivision in Bellevue.
 We are not the Issaquah Highlands.
 We have that distinction from virtually all other areas outside of the city well not with all other areas but it's what makes Seattle unique.
-It's the character of our neighborhoods, it's what people talk about what they love about Seattle and what they come here for, and they move here for.
-And that's what we collectively have identified through... extensively through our commitment to historic preservation, as reflected in many of the Comprehensive Plan policies and goals. - Steinbrueck on the Comprehensive Plan, Re: Historic Resources: Steinbrueck: [The gist of the historic resource provisions reflects] A commitment to protecting, enhancing and rehabilitating our cultural and historic assets in the city, throughout.
-Question: ... does the proposal discuss whether or to what extent it is consistent or inconsistent with these any of these historic resource related policies?
-Steinbrueck: No. - Steinbrueck On Lack Of Post-Upzone Protection: Steinbrueck: . . . it falls short of identifying the range of historic and cultural resources in the city, much of which has been inventoried, but not all.
+It's the character of our neighborhoods.
+It's what people talk about, what they love about Seattle, and what they come here for, and they move here for.
+And it's what we collectively have identified through -- extensively through our commitment to historic preservation, as reflected in many of the Comprehensive Plan policies and goals.
+Hearing Day 1, Steinbrueck, page 72. - Steinbrueck on the Comprehensive Plan, Re: Historic Resources: Steinbrueck: [The gist of the historic resource provisions reflects] [A] commitment to protecting, enhancing and rehabilitating our cultural and historic assets in the city, throughout.
+Question: [...] does the proposal discuss whether or to what extent it is consistent or inconsistent with these any of these historic resource related policies?
+Steinbrueck:

+No. Hearing Day 1, Steinbrueck, pp. 73-74. - Steinbrueck On Lack Of Post-Upzone Protection: Steinbrueck: . . . it falls short of identifying the range of historic and cultural resources in the city, much of which has been inventoried, but not all.
 Maybe half of our city, or less, through specific context reports and inventories.
 The presence of these historic districts is widely known.
-But beyond the historic districts, I would I would take you beyond the designated landmarks and historic districts, whereby our city embodies an extraordinary collection of historic resources that have no protections under the current land use code, or little protection... little or no protection, because there is a SEPA threshold there that kicks in at some point.
+But beyond the historic districts, I want -- I would take you beyond the designated landmarks and historic districts, whereby our city embodies an extraordinary collection of historic resources that have no protections under the current land use code.
+Or little protection I -- little or no protection, because there is a SEPA threshold there that kicks in at some point.
+Id. at 105-106.

 Talis Abolins.
-Mr. Abolins contrasted the EIS' lack of historic analysis on North Rainier, against the contours of the Mount Baker Park Addition historical district, which the City proposed upzone.
+Mr. Abolins contrasted the EIS' lack of historic analysis on North Rainier, against the contours of the Mount Baker Park Addition historical district, which the City proposed to upzone.
 He explained with photographs how the City failed to recognize that the proposed eastern expansion of the North Rainier Urban Village boundary would needlessly impact the historic landscape, boulevard, and associated historic properties along the hillside with Franklin High School and the Olmsted influenced Mount Baker Boulevard.
+Hearing Day 3, Abolins Testimony, pp. 223 - 236, and Exhibits 62, 63.
 This testimony echoed testimony by Spencer Howard, Peter Steinbrueck, and others.

-- Exhibit 25 Historic District Summary Information: Article by Friends of Mount Baker Town Center - "Historic Intersection of People and Place", discussing with Northwest Vernacular mapping (Spencer Howard) the significance of the boundaries and contributing parcels that justified historic designation of the Addition. - Exhibit 63 North Rainier Photo Series.
+- Exhibit 62 Historic District Summary Information: Article by Friends of Mount Baker Town Center "Historic Intersection of People and Place", discussing with Northwest Vernacular mapping (Spencer Howard) the significance of the boundaries and contributing parcels that justified historic designation of the Addition.
+Hearing Day 3, Abolins Testimony, pp. 225-226. - Exhibit 63 North Rainier Photo Series.
 A series of photos provided the hearing examiner with on the ground perspective of the proposed eastern expansion area, and other features of the proposed upzones in North Rainier.
 The EIS would leave the City Council blind to the relationship of the upzone to the formally designated historic district, as well as to the topographical and land use edge conditions of the series of parcels designated for upzone.
+Hearing Day 3, Abolins Testimony, pp. 226 236.